ISISNeutronMuon/ddf-lakehouse-prototype/docs/source/superset/index.rst

 Getting started
 ---------------

-`Apache Superset <apache-superset_>`_ is a data exploration and visualization tool, allowing users to create charts and dashboards to explore data.
+`Apache Superset <apache-superset_>`_ is a data exploration and visualization tool allowing users to explore their data by create charts and dashboards without writing code.
 It is an off-the-shelf, open-source tool used extensively by the analytics community and is not a custom tool built for ISIS.

-ISIS hosts its own `instance of this tool <isis-superset_>`_ with the available :ref:`data sets <data-catalog>` preconfigured.
+ISIS hosts its own `instance of this tool <isis-superset_>`_ with the available datasets preconfigured.

 Logging in
 ^^^^^^^^^^